Zeus Trojan (or Zbot Trojan) is a computer virus that attempts to steal confidential information from the compromised computer.

 - Click on the “Activate free license” button to begin the free 30 days trial, and remove all the malicious files from your computer.

-- You can download Zemana AntiMalware from the below link:
+- You can download Zemana AntiMalware Portable from the below link:

-ZEMANA ANTIMALWARE DOWNLOAD LINK (This link will start the download of “Zemana AntiMalware”)
+ZEMANA ANTIMALWARE PORTABLE DOWNLOAD LINK (This link will start the download of “Zemana AntiMalware Portable”)

-- When Zemana AntiMalware will start, click on the “Scan” button.
+- When Zemana AntiMalware will start, click on the “Scan” button to perform a system scan.

-- Zemana AntiMalware will now scan computer for any malicious files.
+- Zemana AntiMalware will now scan your computer for malicious programs.
 This process can take up to 10 minutes.